Characters: Wreck It Ralph Other Characters

 - Cool Car: Sugar Rush being a racing game, their karts are as integral to the game as they are, although how they manage to hold up when they're made of candy, ice cream, peppermints, marshmallows and (in one case) a giant hollowed-out popsicle is anyone's guess.

-- Creator Cameo: Jubelina is voiced by one of the story artists.
+- Creator Cameo: Jubileena is voiced by one of the film's story artists, while Crumbelina is voiced by the film's the casting associate.

 - Cute Is Evil: Their adorable looks do not change the fact that they smashed Vanellope's kart to keep her from joining the Random Roster Race.
 Subverted after their Heel-Face Turn.